 Take a stroll through Stefan Cel Mare Central Park.
 It’s a lovely place for a late afternoon walk and maybe even a picnic or an ice cream.
 The vibe in the park is lively with locals coming out to dance and enjoy the park’s nature.

-Take a day trip to Transnistria, the country that doesn’t exist
+Take a day trip to Transnistria, a country that doesn’t exist

 Sounds intriguing right?
 Transnistria lies just 2 hours drive away from Chisinau and makes for an easy day trip.
 Transnistria is a self-declared country that has its own government, army, flag, and even currency.
 Yet, the UN fails to recognize it as a country!
 For this reason alone, a day trip to this little “country” stuck in the Soviet era is totally worth the visit.